Zock On!

-"Zock On!" is a single by Japanese hip hop group Teriyaki Boyz, released as the second single from their second studio album Serious Japanese.
-It was produced by The Neptunes and features Busta Rhymes and Pharrell.
+"Zock On!" is a song by Japanese hip-hop group Teriyaki Boyz, released as the second single from their second studio album Serious Japanese.
+It was produced by The Neptunes and features Pharrell and Busta Rhymes.
 According to Verbal in an interview with DJ Semtex, the beat co-produced by Pharrell was initiated solely using buckets.

-The song reached #16 on the Japan Oricon Singles Chart for the week of March 20, 2008.
+The song reached number 16 on the Oricon Singles Chart for the week of March 20, 2008.